giftpasay/giftpasay.github.io/_tabs/about.md

 ![Desktop View](https://ik.imagekit.io/g0xkgtz2g/giftchurch.jpg?updatedAt=1746626721382){: width="700" height="400" }
 _15th Year Anniversary Celebration of UPC GIFT Pasay_

-# Welcome to __United Pentecostal Church Philippines, Inc., Grace In-Christ Fellowship Temple (GIFT) Pasay!__
+# Welcome to UPC GIFT Pasay

-We are a Spirit-filled community dedicated to spreading the Gospel and nurturing spiritual growth through Biblical teaching and fellowship.
-This year marks our 15th Anniversary, and we joyfully celebrate God's faithfulness, guidance, and abundant grace throughout the years.
-Join us as we honor this milestone and continue to grow together in faith, love, and purpose.
+We are a Spirit-filled community of believers at United Pentecostal Church Philippines, Inc. – Grace In-Christ Fellowship Temple (GIFT) Pasay, dedicated to sharing the Gospel and nurturing spiritual growth through sound Biblical teaching and genuine fellowship.
+This year, we joyfully celebrate our 15th Anniversary—a reflection of God’s unwavering faithfulness, divine guidance, and abundant grace.
+Come and celebrate this milestone with us as we continue to grow together in faith, love, and purpose.

 ## Our Pastor